HardCodeDev777/SimpleOllamaUnity/README.md

 ## 🚀 Overview

 **SimpleOllamaUnity** is an Unity extension that lets you communicate with Ollama in just two lines of code!
-It also works in runtime, so you can use it in your games!
+It also works at runtime, so you can use it in your games!

 You can easily configure the following for a quick start:
 - 🤖 Model